184.108.40.206 Payability of PP - partnered rate

 PP is NOT payable to a partnered claimant who is receiving payments from ABSTUDY Scheme (other than the ABSTUDY Tertiary Scheme as a part-time student).

-Act reference: SSAct section 500V Educational schemes exclusion - person member of a couple
+Act reference: SSAct section 500V Educational schemes exclusion-person member of a couple

-NSA, YA or Austudy non-payment or rate reduction period
+JSP, YA or Austudy non-payment or rate reduction period

 PP is NOT payable to a partnered person while they are serving: